Total Generalized Variation for Piecewise Constant Functions on Triangular Meshes with Applications in Imaging: Numerical Results for Image Reconstruction Problems

 \subsection{Results for Image Denoising}

 We show three test cases for the TGV-$L^2$ denoising problem in this section.
 We begin with a grayscale image on a classical pixel grid, then consider a grayscale image on a triangulated mesh, and finally a real-world test case on an unstructured surface mesh obtained from 3D scanning a real object.
+In all test cases, normally distributed noise with standard deviation of 5\% of the data range is added to the original image data.